imrenoz/0iqcoding/README.md

-Project proposal: Social Network
+Social Network Project

-Students names: I. Alim, K. Rasul, K. Amina
+Students Names: I. Alim, K. Rasul, K. Amina
 Group: CS-2303
-Group name: 0iq coding
+Group Name: 0iq coding
 Topic: Social Network

-Project relevance
+Project Relevance
-The modern world requires a high level of security for personal information.
-With the development of technology, users are increasingly faced with the risk of data leakage, which makes the security of communication and file storage paramount.
-We were inspired by Telegram's approach, which has become a benchmark of security and convenience for users around the world.
-However, in Kazakhstan, there remains a limited choice of localised solutions focused on privacy and customisation to national needs.

-We chose this topic to create an application that will not only provide secure communication, but also offer users convenient file management functionality.
-The project aims to be a new stage in the development of secure communications, combining local accessibility with international security standards.
+In today’s digital world, the security of personal information has become more critical than ever.
+With the continuous advancement of technology, the risk of data leaks increases, emphasizing the importance of secure communication and file storage.
+Inspired by Telegram’s approach to security and convenience, we aim to create a messaging platform that not only offers secure communication but also provides users with advanced file management features.

+In Kazakhstan, there is a limited selection of localised solutions focused on privacy and customisation to meet national needs.
+Our goal is to develop an application that combines international security standards with local relevance, addressing the need for both secure communication and efficient file management.
 Competitor Analysis

-There are several popular messengers in Kazakhstan, including WhatsApp, Telegram, Signal.
-However, most of them are not fully localised or do not focus enough on data security.
+Several popular messengers are available in Kazakhstan, such as WhatsApp, Telegram, and Signal.
+However, most of them either lack full localisation or fail to prioritise data security adequately.
 WhatsApp

-Strengths: Huge user base (over 2 billion users worldwide).
+    Strengths: Large user base (over 2 billion users globally).
-Weaknesses: Limited privacy controls: user data may be shared with Meta companies.
+    Weaknesses: Limited privacy controls, user data may be shared with Meta companies.
-Advantage of our messenger: A more flexible system for controlling access to files and personal information.
+    Advantage of Our Messenger: Flexible system for controlling access to files and personal information.

 Telegram

-Strengths: Extensive functionality: channels, bots, saved messages.
+    Strengths: Extensive functionality (channels, bots, saved messages).
-Weaknesses: Advetisements: can be solved by purchasing Premium subscription Advantage of our messenger: Simplified interface for privacy settings.
+    Weaknesses: Advertisements, which can be avoided by purchasing a Premium subscription.
+    Advantage of Our Messenger: Simplified interface for privacy settings.

 Signal

-Strengths: Minimal user data: activity logs, contacts and other metadata are not collected.
+    Strengths: Minimal user data collection (no activity logs, contacts, or metadata).
-Weaknesses: Outdated and less attractive interface.
+    Weaknesses: Outdated and less visually appealing interface.
-Advantage of our messenger: A more modern and intuitive design.
+    Advantage of Our Messenger: Modern, intuitive design.

-Project audience
+Project Audience

-The target audience of our app is divided into several groups:
+Our app targets several user groups:

-Young people (16-30 years old):
+    Young People (16-30 years old):
-Main users of messengers.
+        Primary users of messengers.
-Looking for convenient, stylish and secure ways to communicate.
+        Seek secure, stylish, and convenient communication methods.
-Interested in the security of their data.
+        Concerned about the security of their data.

-Business community:
+    Business Community:
-Companies that value the privacy of correspondence.
+        Companies requiring private communication.
-Need the ability to securely share important documents.
+        Need a secure platform to share important documents.

-Government agencies:
+    Government Agencies:
-Focused on on-premises solutions to improve cybersecurity.
+        Focus on on-premises solutions to enhance cybersecurity.
-Interested in data storage facilities in Kazakhstan.
+        Interested in data storage facilities within Kazakhstan.

-All Internet users who value privacy:
+    General Internet Users Who Value Privacy:
-People who want to secure their correspondence and documents.
+        People seeking secure communication and document management.

 Conclusion

-Our project aims to create a secure, modern and functional messaging and file management platform targeted at the Kazakhstani audience.
-We aim to provide users with a solution that combines international quality standards with local customisation and high security measures.
+Our project aims to build a secure, modern, and functional messaging and file management platform tailored to the Kazakhstani audience.
+We strive to offer a solution that combines international quality standards with local customization, providing high-level security for both communication and data storage.